easybuilders/easybuild/docs/Typical_workflow_example_with_WRF.rst

   [...]
   == building and installing WRF/3.5.1-goolf-1.4.10-dmpar...
   [...]
-  == Build succeeded for 21 out of 21
+  == Build succeeded for 13 out of 13

 Once the installation has succeeded, modules will be available for WRF and all of its dependencies::

-  $ module load WRF
-  $ module list

   $ module load WRF
   $ module list